dsc-courses/practice.dsc10.com/problems/su22-final/q5-doggos.md

 depending on whether the corresponding entry in `t` lies within the range.
 And so `sum(lower <= t < upper)` returns the number of entries in `t` that lies between the range values.
 (This is because `True` has a value of 1 and `False` has a value of 0, so summing Booleans is a quick way to count how many `True` there are.)

-Now for part a is just asking for the probability that we'll draw a `longevity` value between 10 and 11 given the density plot.
+Now part a is just asking for the probability that we'll draw a `longevity` value between 10 and 11 given the density plot.
 Note that the probability of a bar is given by the width of the bar multiplied by the height.
 Now looking at the bar with bin of range 10 to 11, we can see that the probability is just $1 * 0.15 = 0.15$.